Zero-Shot Imitating Collaborative Manipulation Plans from YouTube Cooking Videos: EXPERIMENTS

 \subsection{Action Recognition with Commonsense Reasoning}

-We first wish to test the commonsense reasoning assumption for recognizing individual actions in the cooking domain.
-Our assumption is based on the fact that in cooking people use specific tools for specific actions, such as a knife to cut and a rolling pin to roll.
-We hypothesize that the system will be able to recognize most actions from the objects and tools in the scene.
+Based on the fact that in cooking people use specific tools for specific actions, such as a knife to cut and a rolling pin to roll, we hypothesize that the system will be able to recognize most actions from the objects and tools in the scene.

-\textbf{Dataset and Experiment Settings.} We use the publicly available manipulation knowledge representation dataset called the Functional Object-Oriented Network (FOON)~\cite{paulius2018functional,paulius2016functional}.
-The dataset was prepared from 100 open-source YouTube cooking videos with a third-person view, and it includes annotated actions and objects involved in these actions.
-The dataset contains a variety of low-level action primitives, such as ``cut open,'' ``pick and place'' and ``put inside'' that cannot be inferred using a language corpus.
-We therefore restricted the action set to a set of common candidate actions similarly with previous work~\cite{yang2015learning}.
-We trained our language model on the One Billion Word Benchmark dataset~\cite{41880} and the Recipe1M+ dataset~\cite{marin2019learning}.
+\textbf{Dataset and Experiment Settings.} We use the publicly available manipulation knowledge representation dataset called the Functional Object-Oriented Network (FOON)~\cite{paulius2018functional}.
+The dataset was prepared from 100 public domain YouTube cooking videos with a third-person view, and it includes annotated actions and objects involved in these actions.
+We restricted the action set to a set of common candidate actions similarly to previous work~\cite{yang2015robot}.
+We trained our language model on the Recipe1M+ dataset~\cite{marin2019learning} and the One-Billion-Words dataset~\cite{41880}.

-\textbf{Results.} The average precision over all actions was $49\%$ and the recall was $50\%$.
+\textbf{Results.} The average precision over all actions was $41\%$ and the recall was $69\%$.
 Fig.~\ref{fig:confusion_matrix} shows the normalized confusion matrix for our action set, with the true positive rate (recall) for each action.
-The poor performance in the action \textit{spread} resulted from many actions being misclassified as \textit{sprinkle}, because of the semantically similar meaning of the two actions.
-The action \textit{sprinkle} was also often misclassified as \textit{stir}, because of the prevalence of container objects, such as bowl and pot, which skewed the inference towards the stir action.
-On the other hand, the performance for \textit{cut} was high because of the presence of the \textit{knife} tool, and objects such as \textit{foil} and \textit{seaweed} helped the correct inference of \textit{wrap}.
+The action \textit{sprinkle} and action \textit{pour} were often misclassified as \textit{stir}, because of the prevalence of container objects, such as bowl and pot, which skewed the inference towards the stir action.
+On the other hand, the performance for \textit{cut} was high because of the presence of the \textit{knife} tool.
+These results show the effectiveness of the commonsense reasoning-based module in the cooking domain.

-We found that performance can further improve by assigning different weights to different types of objects, or ignoring multiple objects of the same type.
-These results show the effectiveness of the commonsense reasoning module in the cooking domain.